Brother 2: Plot

-The film opens in Moscow with Danila Bagrov (Sergei Bodrov Jr.) and two of his friends from the army, Ilya Setevoy (Kirill Pirogov) and Konstantin "Kostya" Gromov (Alexander Dyachenko), being interviewed on TV about their service in the First Chechen War.
-In the corridors of the television center, Danila meets pop singer Irina Saltykova.
-Ilya works for the State Historical Museum on Red Square while Kostya works in the security department of a bank.
+The film opens in Moscow with Danila Bagrov and two of his friends from the army, Ilya Setevoy and Kostya Gromov, being interviewed on TV about their service in the First Chechen War.

-After the interview, Kostya reveals that his twin brother, Dmitry, is an ice hockey player for the National Hockey League's Chicago Blackhawks and is being extorted by American kingpin Richard Mennis (Gary Houston).
-Kostya tells Danila that Mennis has come to Moscow to meet with the head of the bank Kostya works for, Valentin Belkin (Sergei Makovetsky), to discuss a business proposal.
-Later, Danila meets up and begins an affair with Irina.
-Meanwhile, Danila's brother Viktor, who has moved to live with their mother, makes his way to Moscow to meet Danila.
+After the interview, Kostya reveals that his twin brother, Dmitry, is an ice hockey player for the National Hockey League's Chicago Blackhawks and is being extorted by American kingpin Richard Mennis.
+Mennis has come to Moscow to discuss a proposal with the head of the bank Kostya works for, Valentin Belkin.
+Meanwhile, Danila's brother Viktor, who has moved to live with their mother, goes to Moscow to meet Danila.

-The next morning, Kostya approaches Belkin and pleads him to talk to Mennis about Dmitry.
-Belkin brings up Dmitry to Mennis, but they both decide that this is of little concern to them.
-Belkin instructs his assistants to "deal with" Konstantin so that he does not interfere and spoil his relationship with Mennis, but they, having misunderstood Belkin, kill Konstantin.
+The next morning, Kostya pleads Belkin to talk to Mennis about Dmitry.
+Belkin instructs his assistants to "deal with" Kostya so that he does not interfere, and they kill Kostya.
 That evening, Danila stops by Kostya's apartment to discover him shot dead and decides to help his twin brother.

-Danila and Ilya begin planning their revenge.
-On the black market, they purchase a CD with personal information about Belkin and buy World War II-era weapons and a World War 2-era submachine gun and grenades from the black market.
-Meanwhile, Viktor has arrived in Moscow and manages to find Danila in the museum.
+On the black market, they purchase a CD with personal information about Belkin and buy World War II-era submachine gun and grenades.
+Meanwhile, Viktor has arrived in Moscow and manages to find Danila.
 He agrees to go to America with Danila and helps them steal a car.

-Danila and Viktor make first contact with Belkin at an elite gymnasium where Belkin's son studies.
-Danila introduces himself as a new teacher and pulls Belkin aside to a private office for a discussion.
-There Danila interrogates Belkin at gunpoint, but he completely shifts the blame onto Mennis.
-He discloses that Mennis is involved in criminal operations including drug trafficking and snuff videos.
+Danila and Viktor find Belkin at an elite gymnasium where Belkin's son studies.
+Danila pulls Belkin aside to a private office and interrogates him at gunpoint, but Belkin completely shifts the blame onto Mennis.
+He discloses that Mennis is involved in drug trafficking and pornography.
 Danila spares Belkin.